oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-pdb/migrate-to-pdb.md

 ## Task 2: Migrate and upgrade a 12c non-container database to a PDB in a 19c container database

-### **Overview**

 In this task we'll migrate and upgrade an Oracle 12c database to a 19c PDB in a container database.
-Our source database is "orcl" and our target container database is "cdb19c".
-We'll name the PDB "orclpdb".
+Our source database is "orcl" and our destination container database is "cdb19c".
+We'll name the new PDB "orclpdb".

 We'll use the Transportable Tablespace (TTS) migration method in this task.

-### **Execution**

 1. Log into your Enterprise Manager as sysman as indicated in task 1 if not already done
 2. From the Enterprise menu: